jtlan90/evaluating-machine-unlearning-using-only-a-single-training-seed/README.md

 ## Running Experiments

 Bash scripts are provided for running experiments:
-- `algorithm1.sh`: Run Algorith 1: A in the paper
+- `algorithm1.sh`: Run Algorithm 1: A in the paper
-- `algorithm2.sh`: Run Algorith 2: B in the paper
+- `algorithm2.sh`: Run Algorithm 2: B in the paper